79th Illinois Infantry Regiment: 1865 and Discharge

+Following the Franklin-Nashville Campaign, the 79th Illinois was stationed at Decatur, Alabama from January 6 - March 30, 1865, followed by Nashville, Tennessee from April 22 - June 12.
 The regiment was mustered out on June 12, 1865, and discharged at Camp Butler, Illinois, on June 21, 1865.

 Total strength and casualties

 The regiment suffered 4 officers and 81 enlisted men who were killed in action or who died of their wounds and 1 officer and 211 enlisted men who died of disease, for a total of 297 fatalities.